iul1an/asdf-opensearch-cli/README.md

 - [License](#license)

 # Compatibility
-This plugin only works with Linux amd64 and arm64
+This plugin works with Linux and MacOS, both amd64 and arm64 CPU architecture.

 # Install